jac99/MinkLoc3D/README.md

 ### Datasets

-**MinkLoc3D** is trained using a subset of Oxford RobotCar and In-house (U.S., R.A., B.D.) datasets introduced in *PointNetVLAD: Deep Point Cloud Based Retrieval for Large-Scale Place Recognition* paper ([link](https://arxiv.org/pdf/1804.03492)).
+**MinkLoc3D** is trained on a subset of Oxford RobotCar and In-house (U.S., R.A., B.D.) datasets introduced in *PointNetVLAD: Deep Point Cloud Based Retrieval for Large-Scale Place Recognition* paper ([link](https://arxiv.org/pdf/1804.03492)).
+There are two training datasets:
+- Baseline Dataset - consists of a training subset of Oxford RobotCar
+- Refined Dataset - consists of training subset of Oxford RobotCar and training subset of In-house

 For dataset description see PointNetVLAD paper or github repository ([link](https://github.com/mikacuy/pointnetvlad)).

 You can download training and evaluation datasets from